 Ronan Dupont

 I hold a PhD in applied mathematics, which I obtained on September 30th, 2024.
-My research focuses on the numerical simulation of physics.
+I am currently a postdoctoral researcher at Nagoya University (Japan), working in numerical algebra under the supervision of Pr.
+Tomohiro Sogabe (曽我部 知広).My research interests lie at the interface between numerical algebre, numerical simulation and scientific computing.
 During my PhD, I worked on wave-morphodynamic coupling of the coastline using minimization principles.
 I was supervised by Pr.
 Mohammadi Bijan and Pr.
 Bouchette Fréderic, working between the Geosciences and IMAG laboratories in Montpellier.

 You will find on my webpage my publications, talks, courses and my CV.